Caga Tio Nadal Montjuic Barcelona view

 The beauty and happiness of Christmas in Barcelona and around the world

 I am also a big fan of beauty!
 And one thing you can’t deny is how beautiful every home, shop, and street in our towns and cities becomes with the lights and decorations.
-Especially when you feel depressed in winter because of the lack of sun and daylight, it helps get through this cold and grey time of the year!
+Especially when you feel a bit down in winter because of the lack of sun and daylight, it helps get through this cold and grey time of the year!

 Christmas decoration at Poble Espanyol Barcelona